GMLC-TDC/HELICS/docs/user-guide/advanced_topics/broker_hierarchies.md

 }
 ```

-Lastly, when broker C, the root broker, is instantiated, it needs to specify the number of sub-brokers it is connecting to (as well as the number of federates).
+Lastly, when broker C, the root broker, is instantiated, it may optionally specify the number of sub-brokers that are expected to connect to it (as well as the number of federates).
 Since it is the root broker, there is no parent broker address to specify.

 ```shell-session
 $ helics_broker -f1 --sub_brokers=2